 Summer Programs that begin Between June 1 and July 31

 For these programs to be considered in determining your financial aid eligibility, you must be enrolled in a minimum of six main campus summer session course units in addition to your study abroad program and submit a Concurrent Enrollment Agreement Form.
 The form is due to the Office of Financial Aid & Scholarships by their July due date.

 If eligible, financial aid to attend summer may be remaining eligibility from the current academic year (if any) or, be an advance of your eligibility for the upcoming academic year (means less available later).

-During the summer, before the published deadline, submit a Study Abroad Request for a Budget Increase Form for additional financial aid consideration.
+During the summer, before the published deadline, submit a Study Abroad Request for a Budget Increase Form for additional financial aid consideration (usually loans).
 You must be able to document your paid up-front program costs to be considered for additional aid during the summer semester.
 Note: this option is not possible if the dates of the study abroad program overlap with your on-campus summer session class dates.

 Summer Programs that begin August 1 or Later

 During the fall semester, submit a Study Abroad Request for a Budget Increase Form for additional financial aid consideration (usually loans).
 The form becomes available during the first week of October of the fall term after your program.
 You must be able to document your paid program costs to be considered for additional aid during the fall semester.
 Note: this option requires you to cover all your travel costs up front.